srobo/website/_events/sr2024/virtual-kickstart.md

 together.
 This is a great way to get to know your team mates and start working together on the kit.

-Throughout the afternoon we'll have Blueshirts (our awesome volunteers!) in the Discord server, ready to answer any questions you may have and to help you through the microgames.
+Throughout the afternoon we'll have Blueshirts (our awesome volunteers!) in the [Discord server][discord-docs], ready to answer any questions you may have and to help you through the microgames.
 These microgames will help your team become familiar with the Kit you've been provided and should kickstart some ideas for your robot's design.

 ## Schedule